Tutorial: Azure Active Directory single sign-on (SSO) integration with SmartDraw

-In this tutorial, you learn how to integrate SmartDraw with Azure Active Directory (Azure AD).
-Integrating SmartDraw with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate SmartDraw with Azure Active Directory (Azure AD).
+When you integrate SmartDraw with Azure AD, you can:

-- You can control in Azure AD who has access to SmartDraw.
+- Control in Azure AD who has access to SmartDraw.

-- You can enable your users to be automatically signed-in to SmartDraw (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to SmartDraw with their Azure AD accounts.

 Adding SmartDraw from the gallery